Greek yields hit 2014 highs on emerging market vulnerability

 Portuguese bonds’ initial reaction to the emerging market tensions triggered worries that Lisbon may need some form of financial assistance when its EU/IMF bailout deal ends later this year, said Gianluca Ziglio, an analyst at Sunrise Brokers.

-“The situation shows that whatever happens in the world is also going to affect Portugal’s ability to have market access at an acceptable rate,” he said.
+“The situation shows that whatever happens in the world is also going to affect Portugal’s ability to have market access at an acceptable rate,” Ziglio said.

-Yields on German 10-year Bunds, the euro zone benchmark seen as one of the safest assets in the world, were flat at 1.66 percent, having fallen 5 bps on Friday.
+Yields on German 10-year Bunds, the euro zone benchmark seen as one of the safest assets in the world, rose 2 bps to 1.675 percent, having fallen 5 bps on Friday.